 The Revised Corporation Code of the Philippines (Republic Act No. 11232) is a legislation that was recently signed to improve the business procedures in the Philippines.

-The new code makes a number of welcome revisions, from reducing the required amount numberof stockholders to developing an electronic monitoring and filing system.
+The new code makes a number of welcome revisions, from reducing the required number of stockholders to developing an electronic monitoring and filing system.

-In addition to independent directors, the revised code also requires the appointment of a compliance officer, who will be picked These corporations must also choose a compliance officerfrom the existing pool of corporate officers.
-His or her duty A compliance officer will beto monitor the company’s monitoring the policies and procedures of the company, which will then be andreported directlydirectly report to the chairman of the board.
+In addition to independent directors, the revised code also requires the appointment of a compliance officer, who will be picked from the existing pool of corporate officers.
+His or her duty will beto monitor the company’s policies and procedures of the company and directly report to the chairman of the board.

 Establishing an emergency board

 In the event that an emergency must be made but a vacant seat prevents the board from reaching a quorum, a temporary director can be called to fill this empty spot and create an emergency board.
 This will allow the corporation to avoid any serious or irreversible damages.

 For a temporary director to fill the vacancy, he or she must obtain the unanimous vote of the directors.
 The temporary director’s term is limited for that emergency action only or once a replacement director is appointment.

 Once the corporation has created the emergency board, they must inform the Securities and Exchange Commission (SEC) within 3 days.

 Arbitration agreement for intra-corporate issues